bfoehring/seeds-example/packages/seeds-icons/README.md

-This is where we keep all the Seeds icons
+# This is where we keep all the Seeds icons
+Here's how to use them...